aviaryan/javascripts/README.md

 http://gig.aavi.me

 * A tool to convert CSS gradients to image files.
-* Height and Width of the image can be set by the user.
+* Height and width of the image can be set by the user.
-* Best when used with http://uigradients.com
+* Find awesome gradients at http://uigradients.com, I use them as Trello board backgrounds.

 ### [My Math Page](http://aviaryan.github.io/javascripts/mathpage/)